IRS Form 8868 Instructions

 Frequently asked questions

 Generally, the due date for a exempt organization return is on the 15th day of the 5th month after the end of the organization’s fiscal tax year, or May 15th for most nonprofit groups.
-Filing IRS Form 8868 allows an automatic 6-month extension of that due date.
+Filing IRS Form 8868 allows an automatic 6-month extension of that filing date.

 How do I find IRS Form 8868?